HoffsMH/go-utils/taskell.md

 - go through list of files and all single line links become two lines with the html title as the line after it
 - bulksearch migrated in
 - e.cap just search for a string
+- bug running e.cap not filtering on time or something